memazouni/oil_futures_model/README.md

 The commodity illustrated in the model is Brent Crude, the key global price benchmark for Atlantic basin crude.
 [Brent]( https://www.theice.com/products/219/Brent-Crude-Futures/specs)  is used to price the majority of Earth's internationally-traded crude supplies.

 #### <ins>The Model:</ins>
 My statistical seasonality model selects the best long and short trades using historical data.
 Then, cumulative trade Profit/Loss performance is tallied for the designated time period.
 Model logic is built on Python and Pandas.
 The Model reads and writes data from the SQLite3 database named **data.sqlite**.
 Data visualizations are plotted with Seaborn and Matplotlib.
+The model is presented in a Jupyter Notebook -- the **.ipynb** file.

 ***
 #### <ins>Top 5 Long Trades by Contract Month: Jan and Feb shown</ins>